chisophugis/lbd/source/oldver.rst

 array, control statement and function call test.
 Run llvm3.1/Cpu0 with ch_all.cpp will get the assembly code as below.
 By compare it with the output of 3.2 result, you can verify the correction as below.
-The difference is came from 3.2 correcting the label number for order.
+The difference came from 3.2 correcting the label number in order.

 .. code-block:: c++